Which is the best hot tub brand?

 Keep it simple

-BASIC: Simply put, a hot tub is a big box of heated water.
-Inside, water pumps, massage jets, a filtration system and sanitation processes work together to ease physical pain and help you relax.
+BASIC: In its simplest form, a hot tub is a large box of heated water.
+Water pumps, massage jets, a filtration system and sanitation processes work together to ease physical pain and help you relax.
 Water pumps move the water from one place to another.
 Massage jets focus the water and mix it with air.
-A filtration system removes debris and other stuff.
-The sanitation processes kill waterborne microbes.
+A filtration system removes debris from the water.
+Sanitation processes kill waterborne microbes and help to keep the water safe.
 The use of water for therapeutic benefit is called “hydrotherapy.”
 The combination of heated water and massage is called “hydromassage.”
 Hydrotherapy and hydromassage have many positive health benefits.
 The better the hot tub brand, the better your hydrotherapy and hydromassage experience will be.

 Take a wet test